DEALING with Difficult People

 • Meditate

-Take time out to quiet yourself in whatever way works for you.
-If the situation is pushing a button in you, comfort the Inner Child, identifying what’s causing your anxiety or rage, & explain current reality & your options
+Take time to quiet yourself in whatever way works for you.
+If the situation is pushing a button in you, comfort the Inner Child, identifying what’s causing your anxiety or rage.
+Only then can you explain current reality to the D.P, & maybe work out some options

 • Remember the numbers